Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

 So magnetism, as we describe it, is in fact a spot of active inchoate materium.

-That is to say, it is a piece of the materium itself that magnetism at this point here in each of the otherwise coate, otherwise consolidated condensed matter, in the center of each one of these is a spot that is inchoate, okay?
+That is to say, it is a piece of the materium itself that magnetism at this point here in each of the otherwise coate, otherwise consolidated, condensed matter in the center of each one of these is a spot that is inchoate, okay?

-It is dynamically incoate.
+It is dynamically inchoate.

-Instead of, okay, so all of the stuff that makes all of the material stuff, the atoms as we call them here, that make up the material of the magnet here, are basically just a stable matrix, and there's only a little tiny spot in the bare minimum, or bare middle of this, in the very middle middle of it, that is the incoate materium, and that causes what we call magnetism.
+Instead of, okay, so all of the stuff that makes all of the material stuff, the atoms as we call them here, that make up the material of the magnet here, are basically just a stable matrix.

-So um this little matrix itself is consolidated, concise, it's all solid, it all the atoms align, they stay together, they know what they're doing, and so on.
+All the atoms align, they stay together, they know what they're doing, and so on.

-And so at this level, there's only the one force in universe, and it is what we call magnetism.
+And so at this level, there's only the one force in the universe, and it is what we call magnetism.

-But we must understand that magnetism itself, in a static sense, is expressed in my cells, keeping all my cells together, um, keeping all of the parts of the glasses together.
+But we must understand that magnetism itself, in a static sense, is expressed in my cells, keeping all my cells together, keeping all of the parts of the glasses together.

-And so Ken casually made the statement that all of reality is magnetism, and he's perfectly correct.
+And so, Ken casually made the statement that all of reality is magnetism, and he's perfectly correct.

 It's just that we've inappropriately decided to use that word across its dynamic phase as a part of broken reality, where the materium is broken and that force is leaking into the materium.

-Uh and um we've also not identified that force as the central bonding force for what we call atomic level processes.
+And we've also not identified that force as the central bonding force for what we call atomic level processes.

 And it is.

-It is the that magnetism accounts for that, it accounts for how my heartbeat, it accounts for how my blood vessels respond and moving the blood cells, it accounts for all of that.
+It accounts for how my blood vessels respond and moving the blood cells.

-Uh it accounts for how the blood cells line up.
+It accounts for how the blood cells line up.

 So it actually aids the cells in dealing with things.